Trans fat: Processed foods

 Reaction scheme: Trans fat is created as a side effect of partially catalytic hydrogenation of unsaturated plant fats (generally vegetable oils) with cis carbon-carbon double bonds.

 Partially hydrogenated vegetable oils were an increasingly significant part of the human diet for about 100 years, especially after 1950 as processed food rose in popularity.

 Animal-based fats were once the only trans fats consumed, but by far the largest amount of trans fat consumed today is created by the processed food industry as a side effect of partially hydrogenating unsaturated plant fats (generally vegetable oils).
 These partially hydrogenated fats have displaced natural solid fats and liquid oils in many areas, the most notable ones being in the fast food, snack food, fried food, and baked goods industries.

 Up to 45% of the total fat in those foods containing human-made trans fats formed by partially hydrogenating plant fats may be trans fat.
 An analysis of some industrialized foods in 2006 found up to 30% "trans fats" in artificial shortening, 10% in breads and cake products, 8% in cookies and crackers, 4% in salty snacks, 7% in cake frostings and sweets, and 26% in margarine and other processed spreads.
 Another 2010 analysis however found only 0.2% of trans fats in margarine and other processed spreads.

 Foods containing higher amounts of trans fat are associated with fast food restaurants.
 They are consumed in greater quantities by people who lack access to a diet consisting of fewer partially hydrogenated fats, or who often consume fast food.
 A diet high in trans fats can contribute to obesity, high blood pressure, and higher risk for heart disease.
 Trans fat is also implicated in Type 2 diabetes.

 Shortenings

 Shortenings, because they are widely used, are of particular concern.
 Baking shortenings, unless reformulated, contain around 30% trans fats compared to their total fats.
 High-fat dairy products such as butter contain about 4%.
 Margarines not reformulated to reduce trans fats may contain up to 15% trans fat by weight, but some reformulated ones are less than 1% trans fat.
 Shortenings for deep-frying in restaurants can be used for longer than most conventional oils before becoming rancid.
 In the early 21st century, non-hydrogenated vegetable oils that have lifespans exceeding that of the frying shortenings became available.
-In fast-food chains, trans fat levels in fast food can vary with location.
-For example, an analysis of samples of McDonald's French fries collected in 2004 and 2005 found that fries served in New York City contained twice as much trans fat as in Hungary, and 28 times as much as in Denmark, where trans fats are restricted.
-At KFC, the pattern was reversed, with Hungary's product containing twice the trans fat of the New York product.
-Even within the U.S. there was variation, with fries in New York containing 30% more trans fat than those from Atlanta.